liquidinstruments/moku-examples/docs/api/getting-started/starting-mim.md

 | Moku:Pro   |      1, 4       |
 | Moku:Delta |      1, 3, 8    |

-If using the REST API directly (i.e. not the Python, LabVIEW or MATLAB packages), the user is responsible for obtaining a Client Key before entering Multi-instrument Mode.
+If using the REST API directly (i.e. not the Python, LabVIEW or MATLAB packages), the user is responsible for obtaining a Client Key before entering Multi-Instrument Mode.
 See the [REST API Getting Started Guide](./starting-curl.md) for more information.

 <code-group>